RIAEvangelist/node-parrot-drone/projects/common.md

 Axis to calibrate during calibration process.

 Triggered : during the calibration process when the axis to calibrate changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MagnetoCalibrationAxisToCalibrateChanged ` event from the drone :

 ```javascript